Elaraby218/CCMS/README.md

 ## Conclusion
 The CCMS offers an intuitive and user-friendly approach to computer center management, enhancing efficiency for both employees and students.
-For questions or feedback, contact [project team contact information].
+For questions or feedback, contact [Omar Abdulrahman](https://github.com/Omar7001-B).
-For any questions, issues, or suggestions, please feel free to [open an issue](https://github.com/cgmoreda/CCMS/issues) on GitHub.

 Thank you for using CCMS!